'Corruption, doping cover-up' at International Weightlifting Federation: report - France 24

 The undercover team also filmed Thailand's Olympic bronze medallist Rattikan Gulnoi admitting to using steroids when she was 18 years old -- something that could see her stripped of her prize.

-Christian Baumgartner, who heads the German federation, told ARD that the IWF's chief was to blame.
+Christian Baumgartner, who heads the German federation, told ARD the IWF's chief was to blame.

 "Ajan stands for a system that has established doping in weightlifting over decades and that has gone off the rails for decades," Baumgartner charged, adding that "a culture of corruption has spread".